v-viksur/architecture-center/docs/microservices/index.md

 - **Mix of technologies**.
 Teams can pick the technology that best fits their service, using a mix of technology stacks as appropriate.

-- **Resiliency.** A service can go down without taking down the entire application.
+- **Resiliency.** If you design microservices correctly, as a set of independent, loosely coupled services, then an individual service can go down without taking down the entire application.

 - **Scalability.** At cloud scale, you would like the ability to scale out the parts of the application that are especially resource intensive, without scaling out the entire application.
 With microservices, services can be scaled independently.
 At the same time, by running services in containers, you pack a higher density of service instances onto a single VM.